Updated April 24th, 2018.

 May 25, 2018 is an important day for the citizens of the European Union as the General Data Protection Regulation (GDPR) goes into effect.
-The GDPR replaces the 1995 Data Protection Directive and harmonizes the various data privacy laws that exist across all 28 member states including the UK.
+The GDPR replaces the 1995 Data Protection Directive and harmonizes the various data privacy laws that exist across all 28 member states.
 Here at Criteo, our view is that consistency and certainty around privacy and data protection is a win-win for businesses and the consumers they serve.

-Since our founding in Europe in 2005, Criteo has had a proven record of ensuring our technology has the highest levels of data privacy and security while helping our clients meet shopper expectations with advertising that is personalized and relevant.
-As a global company with major offices in multiple EU countries, we are accustomed to complying with country-level requirements across the world.
+Since our founding in Europe in 2005, Criteo has had a strong record of ensuring our technology has robust levels of data privacy and security while helping our clients meet shopper expectations with advertising that is personalized and relevant.
+As a global company with major offices in multiple EU countries, we are accustomed to dealing with country-level requirements across the world.

 GDPR: An Evolution Not a Revolution